Why Do You Recommend an iPad?

-I recommend an iPad mini.
-I have a 32GB version 2 with Wi-Fi only, but 16GB is plenty.
+I recommend an iPad mini (no older than the 2).
 The size is perfect for traveling and proofreading anywhere (my specialty!).
 The screen isn’t that much smaller than the full-sized version (you’d be surprised), and I’ve used both.
 If you can get to an Apple store to test out both in your hands, do that, and you’ll see what I mean.
 My students who took this advice and went with the iPad mini are so glad they did.
 If you plan to be out of Wi-Fi zones for long periods of time, you may consider the cellular version, but it’s 99% of the time unnecessary.
 Even if you’re in the car, these days it’s possible to use your cell phone as a hotspot to download files quickly as needed.

 Apple has an awesome comparison chart for the current iPad versions.

 Amazon is always a good bet.
 You can also check out Gazelle for pre-owned ones that have been refurbished.
 Apple has refurbished iPads as well that have the same warranty as a new one.